blabber/bhyve-run/README.md

 ### Step 4

-You should be able to boot into the vm by running `bhyve-run.sh` (you might have to change `GRUB_RUN_ROOT` variable).
-You will be presented with a text based grub menu and after selecting the appropriate option boot into the vm.
+You should be able to boot into the VM by running `bhyve-run.sh` (you might have to change the `GRUB_RUN_ROOT` variable).
+You will be presented with a text based grub menu and after selecting the appropriate option boot into the VM.
 If you are presented with a graphical boot menu, in a seperate window, enter `|less` in `GRUB_RUN` variable and proceed with Step 5.